 In row (6), we do not offset the relationship between exogenous transshipment costs and port depth in the counterfactual.
-As depth no longer plays a role in the model in this case, we cannot estimate the local population effects and the reallocation toward low-rent cities, as estimating these reduced-form coefficients relies on depth as an instrument for shipping changes.
+As depth no longer plays a role in the model in this case, we cannot estimate the stylized facts, as estimating these reduced-form coefficients relies on depth as an instrument for shipping changes.
 Nevertheless, we find aggregate welfare gains, resource costs and specialization gains that are fairly close to our baseline estimates.